Climate spending in new reconciliation deal a ‘turning point’ for the U.S., supporters say - NewsBreak

 Permitting process

-Schumer also agreed to Manchin’s demand for separate legislation to reform the federal permitting process.
+Schumer agreed to Manchin’s demand for separate legislation to reform the federal permitting process.

 Manchin said Thursday that commitment was airtight.